 - 1. Death or permanent disability of an eligible student's parent while the parent is actively employed and has completed five years of full time employment. - 2.
-The parent has completed 20 years of full-time

-3. Individual circumstances which warrant further consideration.
+The parent has completed 20 years of full-time employment with the aforementioned companies. - 3.
+Individual circumstances which warrant further consideration.